-During the course of our engagement, we became aware of the following shortcomings in the internal control measures that could materially affect the operation of the Schemes (including their financial position) or the financial interests of members of the Schemes during the year ended [insert date here]:
+During the course of our engagement, we became aware of the following shortcomings in the internal control measures that could materially affect the operation of the Schemes (including their financial position) or the financial interests of members of the Schemes during the year ended [year end dateinsert date here]:

-This report is intended solely for submission to the MPFA by XYZ Trustee pursuant to section 112(3) of the General Regulation, and is not intended to be, and should not be, used by anyone for any other purpose.
+This report is intended solely for submission to the MPFA by XYZ Trustee to the MPFA pursuant to section 112(3) of the General Regulation, and is not intended to be, and should not be, used by anyone for any other purpose.

 ABC & Co.

-Certified Public Accountants (Practising) [or Certified Public Accountants] Hong Kong Date
+Certified Public Accountants (Practising) [or Certified Public Accountants]

+Hong Kong

+[Address]

+Date

-Example 7 - auditors' report on the financial statements of an ORSO scheme - unqualified opinion
+Example 7 - auditors'auditor's report on the financial statements of an ORSO scheme - unqualified opinion

-AUDITORS' REPORT
+AUDITORS'INDEPENDENT AUDITOR'S REPORT

-TO THE ADMINISTRATOR [see note 1 below] ON THE FINANCIAL STATEMENTS OF XYZ SCHEME ("Scheme")
+TO THE ADMINISTRATOR-[see note 1 below] ON THE FINANCIAL STATEMENTS 11 OF XYZ SCHEME ("Scheme")